codeigniter4/shield/docs/addons/jwt.md

 ### JWT to a Specific User

-JWTs are created through the `JWTGenerator::generateAccessToken()` method.
+JWTs are created through the `JWTManager::generateAccessToken()` method.
 This takes a User object to give to the token as the first argument.
 It can also take optional additional claims array, time to live in seconds, a key group (an array key) in the `Config\AuthJWT::$keys`, and additional header